shprink/BttrLazyLoading/README.md

 * triggermanually: Whether or not to trigger the first image load manually.
 * updatemanually: Whether or not to trigger the image update (needed when the window resizes for example) manually.
 * backgroundcolor: The background color of your images that are not loaded yet.
-* onBeforeLoad: Callback called just before that the image loads.
-* onAfterLoad: Callback called just after that the image loads.
-* onError: Callback called when the plugin cannot find any image src that exist.

 ### Events